dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-aliases.md

   - model.my_project.sessions (models/sessions.sql)
 ```

-If these models should indeed have the same database identifier, you can work around this error by configuring a [custom schema](using-custom-schemas) for one of the <Term id="model">models</Term>.
+If these models should indeed have the same database identifier, you can work around this error by configuring a [custom schema](using-custom-schemas) for one of the models.